About Bradford Literature Festival

 - 55% of audiences identified themselves as BAME

 The BLF Schools and Education Programme is an integral part of the festival and runs year-round in schools across Bradford.

 The programme is dedicated to offering all young people the opportunity to engage with life-changing literature and is built upon a belief in the power of words to open minds and raise aspirations.

 The programme is free for schools and education groups in Bradford and offers a wide range of literature-based events and workshops for students from Early Years to Sixth Form.

-To date, the BLF Education programme has reached more than 70,000 students and educators and engaged 70% of all schools in Bradford.
+To date, the BLF Education programme has reached almost 75,000 students and educators and engaged 70% of all schools in Bradford.

 BLF is rooted in local communities and operates a year-round Community Programme, working with grassroots organisations to develop their creative practice and support cultural engagement.

 The BLF Community Programme is as diverse as the communities that is serves, working with refugees, children in care, women’s centres, homeless services, hospice care, mental health providers, hospitals and more, with events tailored to the needs of each community.